nrfconnect/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 **************************

 The Modem library can dispatch incoming AT notifications from the modem to a user-provided callback function set by :c:func:`nrf_modem_at_notif_handler_set`.
-Only one callback function must be registered with the Modem library.
+Only one callback function can be registered with the Modem library.
 Registering a new callback function will override any callback previously set.
-Multiple parts of an application might require receiving of AT notifications, thus AT notifications need to be dispatched as necessary.
+The callback function can be unset by setting ``NULL`` as the callback.
-In |NCS|, :ref:`at_monitor_readme` library takes care of the dispatching of notifications.
+If multiple parts of your application need to receive AT notifications, you must dispatch them from the callback function that you registered.

 The following snippet shows how to setup an AT notification handler: